Requirements for this tutorial:

 Let's take a look at all of the calls you can make in this section.

-Will get a list of all the available push notification categories for your app.
+Will retrieve a list of all the users that are registered in your app.

 What we will do: